 Changes to the PPIP Act requires local government agencies to provide a publicly accessible data breach policy.
-A draft Data Breach Response Policy has been developed and exhibited.
-It is now proposed to be endorsed by Council and will then be available on Council's website.
+A draft Data Breach Response Policy has been developed.
+This will need to be available for public exhibition and approved by Council prior to publishing on Council's website.